Ivorforce/Monoteny/README.md

 ## Philosophy

-### Implicit Object Multiplicity
+### First-Class Multiple Dimension Monads

+In TenLang, Monads consist of dimensions referred to by a _dimension specifier_ and indexed by some _monadic type_.
+This would commonly be array shapes or optionals, but might also be a dictionary keyset or something else.

-In TenLang, every NDArray is treated as if it were an atom.
-At compile time, these operations are translated to appropriate iteration operations.
+Every Monad is statically treated as its unit type.
+At compile time, operations on it are translated to appropriate mapping operations.

-There are two exceptions: First, when two NDArrays collide, they are broadcast to each other appropriately.
-Second, with the `@[]` syntax, an object can be referred as an NDArray.
+There are two exceptions: First, when two monad definitions collide, they are broadcast to each other using the dimension specifiers.
+Second, with the `@` syntax, the encapsulating monad can be referred to.

 ### Shape Safety and Generics